 The following faculty are members of the Department of Nutritional Sciences at the University of Wisconsin-Madison.
 Faculty serving as mentors in the Nutrition and Metabolism Graduate Program include these others from departments across campus.

 David J. Eide, Professor of Nutritional Sciences; Ph.D,1987.
 Nutritional genomics and molecular responses to changes in nutrient status.

 Richard S. Eisenstein, Professor of Nutritional Sciences; Ph.D., 1985.
 Iron metabolism; posttranscriptional control of proteins required for the uptake, storage, and use of iron.

-Jing Fan, Assistant Professor of Nutritional Sciences, Ph.D., 2014.
+Jing Fan, Associate Professor of Nutritional Sciences and Morgridge Institute for Research, Ph.D., 2014.
 Immunometabolism; Cancer metabolism; dynamic metabolic regulation

 Guy E. Groblewski, Professor of Nutritional Sciences; Ph.D., 1991.
 Intracellular signal transduction and membrane/ protein trafficking in gastrointestinal epithelial cells.